scalable-arch/rtl-actions/rdl-regblock/README.md

 ## out (optional)

-The file name for the generated output Verilog file.
+The directory name for the generated output Verilog file.
+The filename will be the same as the top-level addressMap name with .sv extension.

 # Local Action